tomstock1337/eso-ImprovedTitleizer/readme.md

 The purpose of this plugin is to categorize and alphabetize the Title list on the Character screen.

-Sort Options:
+Options:
-- Alphabetically
+- Sort Alphabetically
-- DLC and Alphabetically
+- Sort by DLC and Alphabetically (new default as of v1.9)
+- Show titles that you do not own yet

 Sample categories:
 - Alliance War